Naereen/slides/2017_09__Presentation_article_CrownCom_Conference/README.md

 \subsection{\hfill{}6.1.
 Perspectives\hfill{}}
 # Perspectives
 ## Theoretical results
-- This
-- and this
-- and this
+- MAB algorithms have performance guarantees for *stochastic settings*,
+- But here the collisions cancel the *i.i.d.* hypothesis,
+- Not easy to obtain guarantees in this mixed setting \newline (*i.i.d.* emission process, game theoretic collisions).

+. . .

-## Real-world experimental validation
+## Real-world experimental validation ?
-- In progress
+- Real-world radio experiments will help to validate this. \newline
+  \hspace*{40pt}\hfill{}\textcolor{gray}{In progress\dots}

 ----

 \subsection{\hfill{}6.2.
 Future work\hfill{}}
-# Future work
+# Other direction of future work
-- We need to do this
+- *More realistic emission model*: maybe driven by number of packets in a whole day, instead of emission probability.
+- Validate this on a *larger experimental scale*.
-- and that
+- ??
-- and it will be awesome

 ----

 \section{\hfill{}7.
 Conclusion\hfill{}}
 \subsection{\hfill{}Thanks!\hfill{}}
 # Conclusion
-- We proved this...

-## Success story
-- It works very well
+## We showed numerically...
+- After a learning period, MAB algorithms are almost as efficient as the oracle solution,
+- Never worse than the naive solution.
+- Thompson sampling is even more efficient than UCB.
-- Simple algorithms gives up-to $16\%$ gain compared to naive approach
+- Simple algorithms are up-to $16\%$ more efficient than the naive approach.
-- And almost optimal efficiency after a short learning time

-## More work is needed
+## But more work is still needed...
-- Theoretical guarantees are still missing
+- **Theoretical guarantees** are still missing.
+- Maybe study **other emission models**.
-- And also real-world validation
+- And also implement this on **real-world radio devices**.

 \hfill{} **Thanks!** *Question?*